mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ### Type V

-A Type V (Neuro_Symbolic) system is a tightly-coupled but distributed neuralsymbolic systems where a symbolic logic rule is mapped onto an embedding which acts as a soft-constraint on the network’s loss function.
+A Type V (Neuro_Symbolic) system is a tightly-coupled but distributed neuro-symbolic systems where a symbolic logic rule is mapped onto an embedding which acts as a soft-constraint on the network’s loss function.
 These systems are often tensorized in some manner.
 Some Type V frameworks include:
 - [2020 - Logic Tensor Networks](#logic-tensor-networks)
 - [2019 - Neural Logic Machines](#neural-logic-machines)
 - 2017 - Hinge-Loss Markov Random Fields and Probabilistic Soft Logic